Quitting sugar in it’s various forms can do wonders.

 As you can see, eating sugars of any kind isn’t a super idea if you’re sick, and that includes the highly touted orange juice.
 It may contain added vitamin C, but it won’t help if the white blood cells can’t get past the sugar to use it!

-2. It Will Keep Your Skin Will Look Young
+2. It Will Keep Your Skin Looking Young

 Here’s an appeal to your vanity.